larytet/YALAS/README.md

 The engine dedups the events, figures out repetitive patters, catches deviations from the previous behavior This is done for any process in the container and for any container on a VM.

+The engine allows to freeze a process if a certain condition met in order to help investigating.